-Still relatively unknown in the wider Sydney community, the area was first developed during the 1950’s.
+Still relatively unknown to the wider Sydney community, the area was first developed during the 1950’s.

 Enjoying extensive views over Middle Harbour, Killarney Heights has a number of bush walks through Garigal National Park.
-These walks are suitable for people of all fitness levels and our personal favourite is the one that takes you from the bottom of Killarney Drive, down to Flat Rock Beach.
-If you like a cheeky shortcut when out walking, Killarney Heights is home to quite a few.
+These walks are suitable for people of all fitness levels and our personal favourite is the one that takes you from the bottom of Killarney Drive down to Flat Rock Beach.
+If you enjoy a cheeky shortcut when out walking, Killarney Heights is home to quite a few.

 You know you’ve gained true local status when you’ve explored them all and are familiar with where each one leads.

-Killarney Heights hosts its own shopping precinct featuring restaurants, speciality stores, a green grocer and professional office suites.
-There’s a playground situated in the middle of the centre which is great for young children.
+Killarney Heights hosts its’ own shopping precinct, featuring restaurants, speciality stores, a green grocer and professional office suites.
+There’s a playground located in the middle of the centre, which is perfect for young children.
 This is a popular spot for local parents and children to gather in the hours immediately after school.